bigcommerce/stand-with-ukraine-backend/README.md

 ## Deployment

-The app is deployed to digital ocean apps.
+The app is deployed to Google cloud run using a Docker container.
 Github Actions tests and builds a docker image if everything passes.
-The action is also responsible for pushing the image to Digital Ocean Container Registry (DOCR) and also running the update deployment command to target the new image.
-The production app is connected to a managed Postgres Database.
+The action is also responsible for pushing the image to google cloud artifcats and also running the update deployment command to target the new image.
+The production app is connected to a Cloud SQL managed Postgres Database.

 ## Architecture - API/Routes